Posted on November 12, 2018

 Another option is to purchase an oral irrigator.
 This device uses high pressured water to loosen and flush out plaque from between teeth.

-Issue #4: You Are Too Busy
+Issue #4: Too Busy to Floss

 Life’s busy – especially when you have children.
 However, that doesn’t mean your flossing habits needs to suffer!